odpi/egeria-docs/site/docs/guides/community.md

 ### Live discussions

 We have weekly community meeting to which all are welcome.
-We cover demos, releases, meetups and other activities going on in the community ([agenda and minutes :material-dock-window:](https://wiki.lfaidata.foundation/display/EG/Community+Meetings){ target=wiki }).
+We cover demos, releases, meetups and other activities going on in the community.
 These calls run January to June, September to November.
 July, August and December are popular vacation times, and so we stop the calls while the attendance is low.

 <iframe src="https://calendar.google.com/calendar/embed?height=600&amp;wkst=1&amp;bgcolor=%23ffffff&amp;ctz=Europe%2FLondon&amp;src=YjVxaGRyNXFkYmZscDhkbHA3MGxtb2RtMHNmdmlocWxAaW1wb3J0LmNhbGVuZGFyLmdvb2dsZS5jb20&amp;color=%234285F4&amp;showCalendars=0&amp;showPrint=0&amp;title=Egeria%20Calendar" style="border-width:0" width="800" height="600" frameborder="0" scrolling="no"></iframe>